dell/csm-docs/content/docs/deployment/csminstaller/_index.md

 ```

 5. Create a values.yaml file that contains JWT, Cipher key, and Admin username and password of CSM Installer that are required by the installer during helm installation.
 See the [Configuration](#configuration) section for other values that can be set during helm installation.

+> __Note__: `jwtKey`  will be used as a shared secret in HMAC algorithm for generating jwt token, `cipherKey` will be used as a symmetric key in AES cipher for encryption of storage system credentials.
+Those parameters are arbitrary, and you can set them to whatever you like.
+Just ensure that `cipherKey` is exactly 32 characters long.

 ```
 # string of any length
 jwtKey: